Frequently Asked Questions

 We would urge anyone considering an appeal to read the University's Procedures Relating to Student Academic Appeals; they are the definitive document that explains how the appeals process works, and the University has to follow this document in considering your case.

 You can contact us for more information, with any questions, or to provide feedback on a draft of your appeal.
-Please do so promptly as we will be very busy and may not be able to respond to all queries we receive in time for the appeals deadline.

 Do you have any questions we haven't answered here?